kubeflow/website/content/docs/pipelines/upgrade.md

 ## Upgrading your Kubeflow Pipelines deployment

-To upgrade your Kubeflow Pipelines deployment to latest version, run the following script in the Kubeflow application directory.
+To upgrade your Kubeflow Pipelines deployment to the latest version, run the following script in the Kubeflow application directory.
 That is, in the same directory where you performed the original deployment, represented in the deployment guide as `${KFAPP}`: